SciInstruct: a Self-Reflective Instruction Annotated Dataset for Training Scientific Language Models: Introduction

 On the other hand, the scale of available instruction data from the internet for scientific problems is way smaller than other tasks.
-As scientific content often requires a higher level of expertise to create, and most high-quality information is often protected by intellectual property.
-Most data we can legally access only contain question-answer (QA) pairs without detailed chain-of-thought reasoning steps.
+As scientific content often requires certain expertise to create, and high-quality information is often protected by intellectual property, most data we can legally access only contain question-answer (QA) pairs without detailed chain-of-thought reasoning steps ($R$).
 However, merely training LLMs on QA pairs will lead to very bad results and even harm their general language capability.
-To get high-quality reasoning steps as instruction (I) and create (QIA) pairs, we propose a self-reflective instruction annotation framework that asks LLM to autonomously annotate, critique and revise reasoning steps, with minimal human intervention.
-Specifically, LLM first tries to generate both reasoning steps and answer given question (Q) only; then, for those outputs with incorrect answer prediction, we ask LLM itself to identify the error type, based on which to address the error and revise the output.
-At last, we provide LLM with the correct answer to finalize their annotated instruction.
-Such a self-reflective annotation framework solely utilizes AI rather than humans to collect instructions, while guaranteeing the quality and addressing the potential mistakes of existing LLM with careful answer checking and LLM self-reflection.
+To get high-quality reasoning steps ($R$) as instruction, we propose a self-reflective instruction annotation framework that asks LLM to autonomously annotate, critique, and revise reasoning steps, with minimal human intervention.
+Specifically, LLM first tries to generate both reasoning steps and answer the given question ($Q$) only; then, for those outputs with incorrect answer prediction, we ask LLM itself to identify the error type, based on which to address the error and revise the output, until getting the correct answer.
+Such a self-reflective annotation framework solely utilizes AI rather than humans to collect reasoning traces ($R$) as instructions, while guaranteeing the quality and addressing the potential mistakes of existing LLM with careful answer checking and LLM self-reflection.

-Moreover, real-world data extracted by Optical Character Recognition (OCR) and instructions generated by the self-reflective framework can still contain mistakes.
-Therefore, it is crucial to process unrefined data and obtain high-quality data to enhance model performance.
-To create high-quality instructions and filter out noisy data, we choose specific standard questions and answers as positive samples and generate their corresponding negative samples using LLMs.
-These samples can then be utilized to train a data classifier.
-After consolidating the questions and answers produced by self-reflective annotation and filtering out, we construct \texttt{SciInstruct}, a comprehensive dataset containing scientific information for fine-tuning.
-In this work, we choose the bilingual ChatGLM~\cite{du2022glm, zeng2022glm} series model as the backbones.
-The ChatGLM series model is an open-source dialogue pre-training model with smooth dialogue and low deployment barriers.
-By fine-tuning the ChatGLM series model on \texttt{SciInstruct}, we obtain the \texttt{SciGLM} model.